 The course gives an introduction to concepts of modern physics necessary to understand solid-state devices, including elementary quantum theory, Fermi energies, and concepts of electrons in solids.
 Discussion of electrical properties of semiconductors leading to operation of junction devices is also covered.

-© 2014, Electrical Engineering Department
+© 2014, Electrical and Computer Engineering Department